Incorporating readiness personas can strengthen your outreach effectiveness and optimize your population health engagement and coaching metrics.

 Most organizations have the mentality that the entire 55k fall within their target and that they need to engage as many of that cohort as possible.
 As a result any outreach and adoption efforts are going to be viewed in relation to the entire 55,000, meaning that success is viewed in comparison to the whole… but does that really make sense?

-In truth that 55,000 should simply be treated much more like our "total addressable market," realizing that of that population only a specific portion truly will be receptive to interventional programming or coaching.
+In truth that 55,000 should simply be treated much more like our "total addressable market," realizing that only a specific portion of the patient or member population will truly be receptive to interventional engagement, programming, or coaching.

 Any marketer would be up in arms at the idea that we could create a campaign that would effectively “speak” to this broad population, and as such we need to adopt a marketer's mindset and recognize that there are a multitude of personalities and personas that make up that figure, including attributes such as readiness for change.